-Table 2 summarizes the associations between different variables and body composition parameters (MM%, FM%, and FMR) in children with SMA.
-Notably, serum copper concentration and MM% were found to have a significant negative association (β = -0.49, 95% CI: -0.89 to -0.08, p = 0.020), indicating that higher serum copper concentration correspond to a lower MM%.
-Additionally, height and weight were identified as influential factors with significant associations to body composition parameters, with weight being particularly prominent.
-In contrast, age, sex, and some biochemical parameters (zinc, iron, and magnesium) did not show significant associations with the body composition measurements in the studied cohort.
+Table 2 summarizes the associations between various characteristics and body composition parameters (MM%, FM%, and FMR) in children with SMA.
+Notably, serum copper concentrations and MM% were found to have a significant negative association ($\beta = -0.49$, 95% CI: -0.89 to -0.08, p = 0.020), indicating that higher serum copper concentrations correspond to a lower MM%.
+Additionally, height and weight were identified as influential factors that showed significant associations with body composition parameters, with weight being particularly prominent.
+In contrast, other evaluated variables such as age, sex, and some biochemical parameters (zinc, iron, and magnesium) did not show significant associations with the assessed body composition measurements in the studied cohort.